-Interactive COVID Risk Map Shows How Likely You Are to Catch It, Great Fun For the Whole Damily (Like Clue Except the Weapons Are Coughs and Grandma's Old Tissues)
+Interactive COVID Risk Map Shows How Likely You Are to Catch It, Great Fun For the Whole Fam Damily (Like Clue Except the Weapons Are Coughs and Grandma's Old Tissues)

-Interactive COVID Risk Map Shows How Likely You Are to Catch It, Great Fun For the Whole Damily (Like Clue Except the Weapons Are Coughs and Grandma’s Old Tissues)
+Interactive COVID Risk Map Shows How Likely You Are to Catch It, Great Fun For the Whole Fam Damily (Like Clue Except the Weapons Are Coughs and Grandma’s Old Tissues)

 If you want to completely avoid risking contracting or spreading coronavirus, the best way to do so is to stay home.
 But we get it – it’s the holidays, you’ve been in quarantine for nine months now, and you probably miss your friends and family (or you’re sick of your roommates and significant other and want to get out of Dodge).
 Travel starts to seem like a necessary evil.